 When making decisions, think from the perspective of the customer.
 It’s easy to make decisions that make our lives simpler, but not the customer's.

-- Do the things others are not willing to do
+- Do the things others are not willing to do for our customers

 - Take ownership